Hansda Sowvendra Shekhar: Awards and recognition

 For his debut novel, The Mysterious Ailment of Rupi Baskey, Shekhar won the 2015 Yuva Puraskar, was shortlisted for the 2014 Hindu Literary Prize and a 2014 Crossword Book Award in the Fiction category, longlisted for the 2016 International Dublin Literary Award, and jointly won the 2015 Muse India Young Writer Award.
 The Mysterious Ailment of Rupi Baskey was named by The Hindu in December 2019 as one of the ten best fiction books of the decade.

 For his second book, The Adivasi Will Not Dance: Stories, Shekhar was shortlisted for the 2016 Hindu Literary Prize.
-The Adivasi Will Not Dance: Stories was included by Frontline (magazine) in August 2022 in a list of 25 books “that light up the path to understanding post-Independence Indian literature.”
+The Adivasi Will Not Dance: Stories was included by Frontline in August 2022 in a list of 25 books “that light up the path to understanding post-Independence Indian literature.”

 Jwala Kumar and the Gift of Fire: Adventures in Champakbagh is Shekhar's first book for children.
 This book features illustrations by Krishna Bala Shenoi.
 It was shortlisted for a 2019 Neev Book Award in the category Junior Readers and a 2019 Crossword Book Award in the children's books category.

 His fourth book, a novel entitled My Father's Garden, has been called "rich and surprising" and "[packing] more emotion, detail and narrative heft than...books four times its size."
 My Father's Garden was shortlisted for the JCB Prize for Literature 2019.

 I Named My Sister Silence was shortlisted for the JCB Prize for Literature 2023.
 The jury commented: “A novel of epic stature told with great beauty and brevity, i [sic] power is felt viscerally in Hansda Sowvendra’s Shekhar’s translation.
 The writing offers rich imagery that does the storytelling using soundscapes and landscapes with equal felicity.
 Manoj Rupda plays on the theme that everything grand is eventually destroyed, be it a majestic elephant, a ship, or an entire tribal civilization eaten away by a corrupt society.
 The complex and emotionally wrenching relationship between the protagonist and his sister is at the heart of it, making this perhaps the most layered among many novels about sibling relationships.”
 I Named My Sister Silence was also shortlisted for a 2023 Atta Galatta Bangalore Literature Festival Book Prize in the Fiction category and has been shortlisted for a 2024 Crossword Book Award in the Translation category.

-In March 2025, Shekhar was announced as one of the two recipients from India who have been awarded a month-long residency during October-November 2025 at Varuna, The Writers' House in Katoomba, Australia under the Varuna-Sangam House 2025/26 First Peoples India-Australia Exchange programme.
+Shekhar was one of the two writers from India who spent a month-long residency during October-November 2025 at Varuna, the National Writers’ House in Katoomba, Australia under the Varuna-Sangam House 2025/26 First Peoples India-Australia Exchange programme.